prabhsingh14/prabhsingh14/README.md

 ## 💡 Why Work With Me

-Whether you’re a recruiter evaluating a candidate or a potential team member considering joining Zylectra — here’s what I bring to the table:

 - **Systems Thinker:** I design architectures that handle real-world scale, not just proof-of-concepts.
 - **AI + Infra Expertise:** I bridge AI capabilities with robust infrastructure for high-impact products.
 - **Execution Velocity:** I move from idea → architecture → production deployment at startup speed without compromising quality.